KnowageLabs/Knowage-Documentation/administrator-guide/configure-data-sources.rst

 Impala
 ~~~~~~

 Impala (currently an Apache Incubator project) is the open source, analytic MPP database for Apache Hadoop.
 To create a connection to Impala you should download the jdbc driver from the Cloudera web site and deploy it, with all dependencies, on the application server.
-The definition of the url can be different between versions of the driver, please check on the Cloudera web site.
+The definition of the URL can be different between versions of the driver, please check on the Cloudera web site.

 Example parameters for Impala connection are: